Lindenstraße

-Lindenstraße (literally "Linden Street") was a long-running German television drama series, broadcast by Das Erste.
+Lindenstraße (literally "Linden Street") is a long-running German television drama series, broadcast by Das Erste.
 The first episode aired on 8 December 1985 and since then new episodes were broadcast weekly until 2020.
 Its last timeslot on Das Erste was Sundays at 18:50.
 The events of the Sunday episode usually take place on the Thursday before the show.
 This is a result of the original plan having been to show each episode on a Thursday night.
 Before the start of the series the programme's timeslot was switched to Sunday evening, but Thursday remained the day on which the events are normally shown as taking place, because the original concept of dramatizing the events of daily life as experienced by a group of characters on an ordinary weekday has continued unchanged.
 Exceptions are the so-called holiday episodes where the events take place on such special occasions as Christmas and Easter; also on important election days (especially general elections to the German Bundestag).